Leonardo the Musical: A Portrait of Love: Legacy

 In February 2022, an episode of the BBC Radio 4 programme The Political Butterfly Effect told the story of the musical's production and discussed its links with Nauru's decision to act as an off-shore asylum seeker processing centre for Australia.
+The musical was also mocked on the June 9th 2024 episode of the HBO series Last Week Tonight with John Oliver.